kaleidos/django-sampledatahelper/README.rst

     date(begin=-365, end=365): A date between now+begin and now+end in days (default begin = -365, default end = 365)
     datetime(begin=-1440, end=1440): A datetime between now+begin and now+end in minutes (default begin = -1440, default end = 1440)
-    tags(max_tags): Return a string with some tags separated by commas db_object(model): Return an random object from the database
+    tags(max_tags): Return a string with some tags separated by commas db_object(model): Return a random object from the database db_object_from_queryset(queryset): Return a random object from the queryset